Super Bowl XXXVIII halftime show controversy: United States

 In the United States, the exposure of Jackson's breast by Timberlake led to much media attention and headlines.
 The incident was sometimes referred to as "Nipplegate".
 The socially conservative media watchdog group Parents Television Council (PTC) issued a statement condemning the halftime show, and called on PTC members to file indecency complaints with the FCC.
 In addition, the FCC received nearly 540,000 complaints from Americans, with the PTC claiming responsibility for around 65,000 of them.
 (In its appeal to the Third Circuit Court of Appeals, CBS disputed how many of the complaints were filed by individual, non-organized viewers.)
 Columnist Phyllis Schlafly also expressed criticism of the halftime show in her weekly column.
-Democratic senator Zell Miller of Georgia, both on the floor of the United States Senate and in an editorial on Salon.com, denounced the halftime show as an example of declining morality in America.
+Democratic senator Zell Miller of Georgia, both on the floor of the United States Senate and in an editorial on Salon.com, denounced the halftime show as an example of declining morality in the United States.
 The day immediately following the Super Bowl, then-FCC chairman Michael Powell ordered an investigation into the halftime show.
 However, an Associated Press poll conducted nearly three weeks after the Super Bowl found that although 54% of American adults considered the exposure distasteful, only 18% supported the FCC's investigation.
 Film director Spike Lee, speaking at Kent State University at Stark on February 3, called the incident a "new low" in entertainment.
 Democratic presidential candidate Howard Dean called the FCC's investigation "silly", commenting: "I think the FCC probably has a lot of other things they should be pursuing."

 The Super Bowl controversy was also a subject of humor on late-night talk shows.
 For example, CBS's own Late Show with David Letterman mocked the incident all week following the Super Bowl.
 The day after the Super Bowl, host David Letterman joked that he "was happy to see this thing happen ... because that meant for one night I wasn't the biggest boob on CBS".
-The next day, he also joked that President George W. Bush formed a "Department of Wardrobe Security" to prevent further wardrobe malfunctions.
+The next day, he also joked that then-president George W. Bush formed a "Department of Wardrobe Security" to prevent further wardrobe malfunctions.
 On February 4, Letterman opened his monologue by joking about having a wardrobe malfunction and referenced the incident in this night's Top Ten List.
 Jackson's appearance on the Late Show the following month increased the show's ratings 20% from the program's usual weeknight opener.
 Larry King also stated Jackson jokingly gave him a pair of suspenders with open holes around the nipples, commenting "I wore them once, they were cute."